Asymptotically tight security analysis of quantum key distribution based on universal source compression: Numerical comparison

 which is not unique.
-We come back to this non-uniqueness later, but any solution is allowed for security proof.
+We come back to this non-uniqueness later, but any solution is allowed for the security proof.
 The right-hand side of the above equation includes a nonlinear convex SDP, but it can be solved as a nonlinear convex optimization problem due to the small size of the matrix involved.
+Combining Eqs.~\eqref{eq:bound_empirical_prob} and \eqref{eq:solution_sanov}, we have